material-components/material-components-ios/components/TextFields/README.md

 textFieldDefaultCharMax.delegate = self

-// Second the controller is created to manage the text field textFieldControllerDefaultCharMax = MDCTextInputControllerDefault(input: textFieldDefaultCharMax) // Hold on as a property textFieldControllerDefaultCharMax.characterCountMax = 50 textFieldControllerDefaultCharMax.isFloatingEnabled = false
+// Second the controller is created to manage the text field textFieldControllerDefaultCharMax = MDCTextInputControllerUnderline(input: textFieldDefaultCharMax) // Hold on as a property textFieldControllerDefaultCharMax.characterCountMax = 50 textFieldControllerDefaultCharMax.isFloatingEnabled = false
 ```